GoogleCloudPlatform/gcp-fedramp-quickstart/README.md

 $ terraform apply
 ```

-* Once the project and state bucket are deployed, go to devops.hcl DPT file section shown below, uncomment and set the enable_gcs_backend to true.
+* After the project and state bucket are deployed, go to devops.hcl file section shown below, uncomment and set the enable_gcs_backend to true.

 ```
 template "devops" {